British composer Christopher Wright [born 1954] has written at least four string quartets. In this post, I shall be discussing Nos. 1 and 2.

 A slowly walking cello commences the second movement.
 What a fabulous feeling!
 Gentle violin notes abound, with some string sound effects in the background; very appealing in an abstract way.
 There is a harmonic shift to a new key and the cello walking ceases.
 We are led into an increase in dynamics and a prominent violin melody; strings quiver underneath.
 Now we have a quiet passage for a time, but all the while there is tension in the air.
 The mood finally breaks and the violin and cello converse with much vigour.
 A new section brings pauses and violins adding short, discrete statements that cry out.
 String sound effects dominate as the end comes with shimmering violins, gently fading.

 A strong violin statement introduces the finale.
 Slight chaos follows as the violins play with much conviction; there are also solo violin passages.
 When the ensemble enters, there is a lot of musical movement going on, driven by a strong rhythmic impetus.
 A pause leads to a new mood, with the violins intertwining, swapping and overlapping phrases.
 Another pause brings a taut section, with much tension in the violins.
 The ensemble returns with snippets from the opening and an interestingly harmonised violin line completes the work.

-These works can be found on a CD titled Wright : Four String Quartets by the Fejes Quartet.
+These works can be found on a CD titled Wright: Four String Quartets, on the Nimbus label by the Fejes Quartet.
 The disc is freely available on Amazon US and UK.
-There are several quartets on youtube and it is also on Spotify.
-Look for the CD with a picture of four coloured sheds on the beach!

 Listenability: Some of the most confronting works I have reviewed.
 However I still look forward to discussing Nos.
 3 and 4.